ericdSG/python-package/README.md

 ```
 >>> from python_package.test_module import test_add_one
 >>> test_add_one(2)
-3
+1
 ```

-Even though we opened the interactive interpreter from within the repo, we can import this method in the same way regardless of where the code is executed from!
+Oh, no!
+There is a bug. :bug: Exit the interactive interpreter, fix the bug, re-open the interpreter, and import the function again to see your change!

 ## How packaging works

+:warning: Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.

 There are many ways to package Python projects, such as Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
 At the time of writing,